-Subject to the reserve price (if any) the highest bidder shall be the purchaser.
+The highest bidder shall be the purchaser.
 The auctioneer shall be the sole judge of who was the highest bidder.

 In the event of any dispute, the auctioneer shall have absolute discretion to settle the dispute and may resubmit the lot for sale by auction at the sale in progress or as soon as practicable thereafter.

-The purchaser and vendor authorise the auctioneer to sign on their behalf the sale books which with these conditions shall, except as otherwise provided by State or Federal Law constitute the whole contract between the purchaser and the vendor to the exclusion of everything else.
+The purchaser and vendor authorise the auctioneer to sign on their behalf the sale books which with these conditions shall, except as otherwise provided by State or Federal Law, constitute the whole contract between the purchaser and the vendor to the exclusion of everything else.

 Withdrawal of Bids

 Any bid acknowledged and relied upon by the auctioneer shall not be withdrawn.

 Every Purchaser must before making a bid at auction:

 - Complete and sign a registration form and